 - Counseling will provide counseling during and after the emergency.

 - Health Care Units will establish campus first aid stations and respond to medical emergencies.
 HCU will have in place clear emergency procedures for the response to an emergency and for the use of CPR and AEDs.

 - The Office of Finance and Administration will take responsibility for cost accountability and risk assessment.
 They will document expenditures, purchase orders, damage to property and will provide emergency funds.

 Department heads are required to establish emergency plans for their respective departments and will maintain emergency contact numbers for all members of their departments.
 Phone trees will be established.

 Note: Student Accounts and Registrar Services and the laboratories will establish shut-down procedures.

-Building Evacuation Information.
 Evacuation is not recommended for all emergencies.
 For use when appropriate, evacuation information has been distributed to students and drills are conducted periodically.
 Training employees in emergency techniques such as fire extinguisher usage and building evacuation procedures is ongoing.
 Designated Emergency Assembly Areas (EAA) are being identified.
 Fire Wardens, Deputy Fire Wardens and Searchers have been identified at the downtown New York City campus and Fire Safety Team training has been held.
 Plans are being made to identify these individuals at other campus locations.
 Additional training is being conducted for response to non-fire emergencies.
 Information on these procedures is available at all campus Safety and Security offices.

-Active Shooter on Campus.
 An active shooter incident occurs when one or more armed persons are present on campus with the intent to cause serious injury or death to as many persons as possible.
 Generally, victims are selected at random and the violence escalates very quickly and will require the immediate response from armed law enforcement officers who are trained to deal with such incidents.